191A-Team-GameTime/docs/003-requirements-1.md

 + The application will notify users of changed status within leaderboards (shown on inbox tray)
 + The application will support challenge mode.
 + The system shall allow messaging among friends, Twitter, etc.
++ The system will provide smart recommendations for new games the user should try.

 ###Social Network Integration